 - Street Team Youth Programs

 - About Us

 *Harry Jerome was born on this date in 1940.
 He was a Black Canadian Olympic athlete and businessman.

 Harry Jerome died on December 7, 1982.
 Despite his untimely passing, he left a considerable legacy that is a source of pride for all Canadians.
-In 1988, a statue was erected in his honor along the sea wall of Vancouver's Stanley Park, and both the University of Oregon and province of British Columbia bear recreational facilities in his name as a testament to his greatness.
-The premier Canadian track athlete of his time, Jerome’s athletic successes was partnered with scholastic excellence and social consciousness.
+In 1988, a statue was erected in his honor along the sea wall of Vancouver's Stanley Park, and both the University of Oregon and the province of British Columbia bear recreational facilities in his name as a testament to his greatness.
+The premier Canadian track athlete of his time, Jerome’s athletic successes were partnered with scholastic excellence and social consciousness.